-- Smoking is not permitted in the presence of the critically endangered mountain gorillas.
+- Smoking is not permitted in the presence of these endangered mountain gorillas.

 - When you’re with the gorillas, don’t chew.

-- If you’re with endangered mountain gorillas, don’t drink.
+- If you’re with endangered mountain gorillas, don’t drink anything.

-Other rules that govern Gorilla tracking National parks
+Other rules that govern Gorilla tracking in National parks

 - When driving, do not wander from the marked paths.